dcaban/newRepo/README.md

 # newRepo
-This is an example of repo
+This is an example of a repo